Trivivium/devops-2k20/report/REPORT.md

 Windows.

 #### Exceptions

-For the first month, we didn't implement any sort of great logging that would highlight all the uncaught exceptions we had in production.
+We didn't have exception logging from when the application intially launched.
 This meant that we had a couple of days with downtime once in a while, without realizing it till it was too late.
-This is obviously really bad. we ended up utilizing sentry.io to solve this problem, however we had already lost a ton of users due to the lack of possibility to sign up.
-Implementing sentry.io earlier would have fixed the problem.
+As mentioned previously ended we up utilizing Sentry.io to solve this problem.
+However we had already missed a lot of user registrations when the simulator started.
+This had the consequence of us receiving many more errors due to the simulator attempting to create messages for non-existing users.
+The key learning opportunity here is the importance of logging unhandled exception in production environments.

+The bulk of these exceptions occurred before the introduction of a service level agreement (SLA).
+However, considering the points in the SLA being important at any stage in the process the exception did have the consequence of us breaking the terms we defined.
+More specifically is the average number of errors pr. hour violated a few times, and the mean recovery time is challanged too.
+This emphasizes the importance of logging all errors from the start and tracking the rate of them.

+#### Storing authentication signing keys inside containers
+Due to the continuous delivery aspect of our deployment pipeline the running container image was replaced often.
+This however had the side effect of wiping out any current authenticated user sessions.
+The cause of this issue was due to the fact that signing key used for authentication tokens was persisted in a directory inside the container.
+We discovered this quite late in the process, but managed to solve this by moving the directory to a mounted Docker volume.

+The key learning here is the importance of knowing exactly what is stored inside the containers, and testing the authentication works after deployment when we are working with stateless sessions (which ASPNET Core is per default).

+#### Storing database data inside containers
+Much like the previous issue did we have an issue with the persistence of database data.
+The SQL Server image we used stored the data files of the database inside the container per default.
+This wasn't an issue as long as the container wasn't removed since it was configured to persist during restarts.
+However, this did become an issue when moving to Docker Swarm as that would provision a new container.

+The group solved this by moving the data files and transaction logs to a mounted Docker volume as described in the offical documentation for the image.
+The key learning here is the importance of knowing how the database data is persisted, and options available to handle this.

 #### Losing the database volume when migrating to Docker Swarm
-When we went from normal docker to docker swarm mode, we somehow didn't use the same database volume.
-This is probably because the naming of volumes are prefixed with the context of which it is created in docker-compose, which we utilize.
-This meant that docker created a new volume, and we didn't really check this.
+When we switched from normal Docker to Docker swarm mode the Docker engine didn't use the same database volume as described above.
+This is due to the naming of volumes being prefixed with the environment the container is run within (determined from the name of the Docker Compose file), which we used.
+This meant that Docker created a new volume with no data inside.
 Without active monitoring of our logging software we weren't fully aware that users were dropped and therefore didn't see the error.
 Also we didn't go through the system thoroughly after the migration, so we didn't realize that something was wrong until a few days later.
-We then had new users in the new database and old in the old.
-Naturally we should have created a backup, even though this wasn't an issue it would have been a good idea.
-Additionally we should have done some quick tests to validate that the production database wasn't empty (by checking whether the feed was empty on the website).
-This would have done a lot and made it easy to fix and mount the correct volume.
-An other thing that would have helped was setting up chatops.
-Having the error log not sent to a specific developer by email but rather in a chat we all had access too, would have helped.
-Additionally we could have monitored the monitoring and logs as well easily and created various triggers (the amount of 4XX errors presumably increased afterwards, which would have been nice to know, even those these are not normally errors we are concerned with as they are not uncaught exceptions).
+We then had new users in the new database, which meant that restoring from a backup would cause us to lose another set of data.

+The key learning here is the importance of creating database backups before large system changes, and manually verifying that everything works as intended; Especially since we didn't have any automated testing in place for this scenario.
+An other measure that would have helped was setting up chatops.
+Having the error log not being sent to a specific developer by email but rather in a chat we all had access too, would have helped.
+Additionally we could have monitored the monitoring and logs as well easily and created various triggers.
+An exampel of a trigger would be monitoring the the amount of 4xx HTTP responses that presumably would have increased afterwards.

+#### Database Backups
+As mentioned in the previous issue a key counter measure would have been the usage of database backups.
+This is a persistence issue throughout the lifetime of the project as backups had been manual, and only when we remembered to do it.
+The key learning opportunity here is the importance of the backup strategy before going into production.
+This strategy would preferably being automatic, and be persisted at another host should it crash with corruption of the storage.

+Much related to this is the importance of the strategy actually testing the functionality of the backups themselves before moving them to persistent storage.
+The initial database created was located in the _master_ database of SQL Server, which is a system area not able to backed up.
+This meant the first manual backup taken didn't work, and the group had to move the database to a dedicated area and redo the backup process.

+#### Disk space on server
+As the number of requests and users from the simulator increased, we run out of space, thus we missed some data.
+As a quick fix, we did a docker system prune and successfully reclaimed more than 4GBs.
+After rescaling our system, everything worked fine but we should have planned this in advance.

+#### Continuous integration observations
+Due to the continuous integration stage of our pipeline running integration tests using an entire production environment (provisioned using Docker Compose) this process is time consuming.
+It's important to emphasize this hasn't been an issue, but it should be seen as an observation of where to speed up the feedback to developers when pushing changes to their pull requests.

+The CI pipeline also currently creates a Github release before the solution has been built and tested.
+This has introduced the chance of a release with errors being available.
+The key learning opportunity here is the importance of ensure the different steps of the pipeline runs in the correct logical order.

 #### Github issues
-We definitely had problems with our taskmanagement and ended up doing some of the tasks too late, so we definitely had to change our workflow, and would have if we could do it over.
+We definitely had problems with our task-management and ended up doing some of the tasks too late, so we definitely had to change our workflow, and would have if we could do it over.
 I think the main issue was that we didn't consult the issue list often enough, and possibly didn't put deadlines on, as well as not